dehsilvadeveloper/nestjs-comic-book-characters/docs/getting_started.md

 This command will get up all Docker containers, making the application ready to use.

 The `-d` means that the terminal will be *detached*, in other words, it won't be necessary to keep the terminal open for the application to keep running.
-If you run the command without the `-d`, the terminal will have to be keep open.
+If you run the command without the `-d`, the terminal will have to be kept open.

 ```
 docker-compose up